 According to Bonatti et al analysis in [67], we consider the following characteristics in policy mangement:

-Support of heterogeneous control models and unknown policies: The policies that are partially described or unknown, but specified and enforced by specific AC systems, such as black boxes.
+Support of heterogeneous control models and unknown policies: The policies those are partially described or unknown, but specified and enforced by specific AC systems, such as black boxes.
 These policies should be queried at run-time to be updated without handling specific features of underlying AC systems.

 Controlled interference and update: Avoid undesired side effects resulting in some policy updates decisions that are not correctly reflecting the business collaboration objectives.